 The first assessment stage of reviewing any allegation is for the Institute to decide whether the matter could be more appropriately resolved by discussion amongst parties, or perhaps arbitration or mediation.
 If not there must be sufficient evidence to proceed.
 CIfA will not get involved in contractual or professional disputes, only allegations of misconduct for individuals or complaints brought against Registered Organisations.

 Allegations and complaints are judged against the Code of conduct (PDF file) and the other by-laws.
 The complainant needs to identify the relevant principle(s) and rule(s) that have allegedly been breached.
 For example ‘Code of conduct Principle 1 Rule 1.3 A member shall not offer advice, make a public statement, or give legal testimony involving archaeological matters, without being as thoroughly informed on the matters concerned as might reasonably be expected’, or another example 'clause 25 of the Code of approved practices for the regulation of contractual arrangements in archaeology – a member embarking upon fieldwork will secure the permission of the landowner and tenant as appropriate, and of any others with rights or responsibilities for the land and its safekeeping'.

-Once an allegation has been received and accepted the disciplinary process is carried out in accordance with the Professional conduct regulations (Word DOC file) in the case of an allegation against a member, or the Registered Organisation complaints procedure in the Registered Organisations guidance notes (PDF file).
+Once an allegation has been received and accepted the professional conduct process is carried out in accordance with the Professional conduct regulations (Word DOC file) in the case of an allegation against a member, or the Registered Organisation complaints procedure in the Registered Organisations guidance notes (PDF file).

 In the case of the Professional conduct (Word DOC file) the stages are: